JakeSteam/blog-personal/_drafts/2022-12-21-reviewing-every-jingle-jam-steam-game-part-3.md

 | --- | --- | --- | --- | --- |
 | [81.71% - Store page](https://store.steampowered.com/app/574560/) | £11.99 | Puzzle | June 2018 | 158 (June 2018) |

-Okay, yes, this is a pretty simple game that I perhaps only enjoy because of it's similarity to old meta Kongregate / Newgrounds games.
+Okay, yes, this is a pretty simple game that I perhaps only enjoy because of its similarity to old meta Kongregate / Newgrounds games.

 Dude, Stop is a collection of puzzles organised into packs, with "cups" unlocked for certain behaviours (e.g., failing all tasks).
-It's extremely self aware, in a similar vein to The Stanley Parable, and there's absolutely tons of content for every minute you'll be playing the game.
+It's extremely self-aware, in a similar vein to The Stanley Parable, and there's absolutely tons of content for every minute you'll be playing the game.

 I suspect it isn't a super long game you can spend tens of hours with, but I'm still very eager to come back to this and complete it, and probably get 100% achievements.